 Part sun pairings

+And that sums up our beginner’s guide to Purple Muhly Grass!
 Purple Muhly Grass is a super easy-to-grow native grass that looks stop-you-in-your-tracks stunning when it’s in bloom in the late summer and fall.
-It looks best planted in large groups, so you can enjoy its frothy pink-purple blooms.
-Because it is a perennial, plant it once and it will return year after year.
+It looks best planted in large groups so you can enjoy its frothy pink-purple clouds.
+Because it is a perennial, plant it once, and it will return year after year.
 Make sure you make a nametag—people will want to know how they can get some, too.
+Happy planting!